-Sicily’s beautiful town extraordinarily located on the side of a mountain is our port of call today.
-A walking tour of the hilltop town takes you to an idyllic spot for great views, along with wandering the narrow medieval streets past the magnificent cathedral and beautiful 15th century medieval palace of Palazzo Corvaja.
+Sicily’s beautiful Taormina, extraordinarily located on the side of a mountain, is our port of call today.
+A walking tour of the hilltop town takes you to an idyllic spot for great views, and through the narrow medieval streets past the magnificent cathedral and beautiful 15th century medieval palace of Palazzo Corvaja.
 You’ll also tour the town’s theatre, originally constructed by the Greeks in the 3rd century and later rebuilt by the Romans.
 Or, explore the breathtaking Sicilian landscapes including the two remote mountain villages of Savoca and Forza d’Agrò, including the Cappuccini Church, where mummified bodies can be seen fully dressed in crypts.

 Day 8 - At sea

 Day 9 - Corfu, Greece - Sarande, Albania

 We spend this morning in Corfu with a choice of two excursions; on the first you’ll discover the very essence of Byzantine Corfu beginning with time in the historic Campielo quarter’s Byzantine Museum.
 Then, enjoy a short walk through Corfu Town, filled with Georgian mansions, boulevards, a picturesque Greek temple and the 16th century rococo church dedicated to Corfu’s patron saint, St Spyridon.
 Your second choice is a visit to the Achilleion Palace; built in 1890 by the Empress Elisabeth of Austria to be her summer palace.
 Early this afternoon we cruise to Sarande for a visit of the archaeological site of Butrint, inhabited in prehistoric times and adapted to a Roman city in the 6th century.